-Because you are in California, the answer is most likely no. California protects employees from discrimination based on their gender identity.
+The answer is most likely no. Both the federal government and the state of California protect employees from discrimination based on their gender identity.
 Gender identity is typically defined as the gender with which someone identifies, which might be different from the gender they were assigned at birth.
 Discrimination against employees because they are transgender falls under the category of gender identity discrimination.

 Requiring you to use restroom facilities that contradict your gender identity until you have sex reassignment surgery would likely constitute discrimination under California law.
 At least one California court has allowed a case to proceed based on this argument.

 What's less clear is whether your employer must allow you to use the women's restroom or may meet its legal obligations by providing unisex bathroom facilities.
 Some transgender advocates argue that prohibiting transgender employees from using the restroom facilities designated to the gender with which they identify is itself a form of discrimination, even if the employer makes unisex facilities available.
 So far, there has been no definitive answer from the courts on this question.